Vicba/Sociali/README.md

 # Things to add clean or fix:
 URGENT

-style login and register and nav make nav with logout
+create modal to make post

 auth with context

+add user to posts
+fix delete post (only if user)

 LESS URGENT

+add like functionality
 hook to fetch data
 asynchandler to posts
-add user to posts
-fix delete post (only if user) url to get cloudfront is in client but needs to be in backend
+url to get cloudfront is in client but needs to be in backend